Funerals prohibited in Washington state amid coronavirus fears

-Add funerals to the list of prohibited social gatherings under the state’s “social-distancing” order intended to slow the spread of coronavirus.
+Add funerals to the list of prohibited social gatherings under the state’s “social-distancing” order intended to slow the spread of the novel coronavirus.

 Sports and arts events had already shuttered after Gov. Jay Inslee’s March 16 proclamation shutting down restaurants, bars, theaters and other places where people congregate.

-On Thursday, the Washington State Department of Licensing (DOL) clarified the proclamation, adding funeral and memorial services.
+On Thursday, the Washington State Department of Licensing (DOL) clarified the proclamation, emphasizing the prohibition on funeral and memorial services.
+(Weddings are also prohibited.)

 “This statewide closure of entertainment, leisure and non-essential services includes funerals,” the DOL wrote in an email to funeral directors around the state.